anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 }
 ```
 This is create a block which is repeated on every start event on the lifecycle owner's lifecycle.

-### Binder / IPC
-How to build a separate telemetry / logging APK that can be reused as a service across multuple apps?

 ## UI patterns
 ### MVVM